David J. Lucarelli

 Leaders also have to lead from a level of positivity.
 If we’re not inspiring associates, we’re going to miss the opportunity to energize our teams in different ways.
 I’ve always felt that way, and I don’t know any other way to lead.

 Too, I look at HR from a global lens, and I hope to inspire the team to operate at a different level of business partnership for the organization.
 Our subject matter expertise can only take us so far if we don’t truly understand the business and make that connection—to our brand and our customers.

 I enjoy working with the Swagelok Foundation to support the various charities and helping the operating committee connect with board memberships.
 It’s such a strong area for Swagelok, and I’m proud of that work.
-I’m also on the board of Volunteers of America, and it’s wonderful to see the impact we are making on veterans’ services.
+I also serve on the American Cancer Society Board of Ambassadors and on the boards of the Greater Cleveland Sports Commission and Volunteers of America.
 There are so many opportunities to network and make connections to help get other companies involved with supporting these initiatives as well.